5. Exhortations, 4:8-6:10

 The passage before us is controlled by a series of imperatives: The first imperative ,"do not use", must be assumed; the second, douleuete, "serve as a slave", pres. imp.; the third, agaphseiV, "love", an imperatival use of the future tense, v14; the fourth, blepete, "watch out" pres. imp., v15; and the fifth, peripateite, "walk", pres. imp., v16.

-The law also functioned to guide the covenant life of the people of Israel and of course, for those who were the children of faith, those who possessed a faith like Abraham's.
+The law also served to guide the covenant life of the people of Israel, and of course, it serves that function today for those with a faith like Abraham's.
 To such, the law is a delight, a gift from God.
-Paul, of course, does not speak against this function of the law, but rather sees it fulfilled in the law of love realized through the indwelling compelling of the Spirit.
+Paul, of course, affirms this function of the law, arguing that it is fulfilled in the law of love realized through the indwelling compelling of the Spirit.
 Walking by the Spirit is the path for Christian living, a path which is apart from both nomism and antinomism.
-Once a believer feels free to follow the leading of the Spirit, rather than be bound by the demands of the law, they find themselves no longer controlled by the powerful dynamic of the sinful nature.
+Once a person is set free to follow the leadings of the Spirit, rather than remain bound to the demands of the law, they find themselves no longer controlled by the powerful dynamic of the sinful nature.
 We are then free to honor Christ in our lives and this we do, albeit imperfectly; As Luther put it, "the old Adam retains his power until he is deposited in the grave".

 v] Exposition: A simple exposition of this passage can be found in the linked pew-level Sermon Notes.